 Csikszentmihalyi’s flow theory (1990) is based on several interrelated psychological constructs: ability, attitude, cognition, emotion, motivation, and personality.
 When perfectly combined in a task, they catapult a person into a state of flow commonly known as being in the zone.
-Csikszentmilhalyi refers to this as an optimal experience.
+Csikszentmihalyi refers to this as an optimal experience.
 He found that people around the world had shared descriptions for flow such as the joy it yields, episodes of unfettered concentration, suspension of time, and the spontaneous automaticity during an experience.
 Flow occurs differently for different people.
 For example, individuals who aren’t good at playing games, or find the game uninteresting, wouldn’t experience flow during gameplay.

 As an instructional designer, I want to create optimal learning experiences.
 Flow theory has components similar to those used for effective instruction based on cognitivism.
 For instance, Sweller’s cognitive load theory (1998) recommends reducing distractions (extraneous elements) and delivering germane and intrinsic elements of instruction in manageable chunks.
 This correlates to the component of enjoyment in flow theory in that a person can only fully enjoy a task if they’re capable of completing it.
 Flow theory has eight main components that engender enjoyment: manageable tasks, deep concentration, clear goals, immediate feedback, effortless involvement, learner autonomy, metamorphosis of self, and suspension of time.
 These components parallel best practices for instruction.

 To make learning more enjoyable, I’d apply Miller’s seven-plus-or-minus-two principle (1956) regarding the limitations surrounding the amount of input that can be remembered at any given time.
 Adherence to Miller’s principle will make a task more manageable.
 Additionally, I’d use Gagne’s (1985) nine events of learning to establish the optimal cognitive conditions for effective learning to occur.
 Three of Gagne’s events (state objective, provide feedback, and provide practice) closely correlate with the enjoyment phenomena of flow theory (task has clear goals, task provides immediate feedback, and sense of control).
 Furthermore, the aspects of clear goals and feedback also correlate to self-regulation of learning.
 Self-regulation processes include rehearsal, selection of important information, and metacognitive strategies.
-The selection of important information aids deep concentration for possible enjoyment of an optimal experience.
+The selection of important information aids deep concentration for possible enjoyment of optimal experience.

 Videogames, in particular, have similar characteristics for creating a context for flow.
-According to Csikszentmihalyi, clarity, centering, choice, commitment, and challenge are the characteristics necessary for a unified flow experience.
+According to Csikszentmihalyi, clarity, centering, choice, commitment, and challenge are the characteristics necessary for unified flow experience.
 In my opinion, these are the flow characteristics that can be found in gameplay: 1) clarity with explicit gaming context, rules, feedback, and goals, 2) centering with narrative providing storyline, 3) choice with multilevels of play, numerous episodes, variety of characters and actions, and guilds, 4) commitment via resets (do-overs) and new virtual identity, and 5) challenge via incremental task difficulty and reward system.
 The challenge for instructional designers is to determine how to use the potentiality of videogames to engender flow for educational purposes.
-Based on the aforementioned research on cognitive learning best practices and flow theory, we have the theoretical basis to move forward.
+Based on the aforementioned research on cognitive learning best practices and flow theory, we have a theoretical basis to move forward.

 Chatti, M. A., Jarke, M., & Specht, M. (2010).
 The 3P learning model.
 Educational Technology and Society, 13(4), 74-85.